edelgrace/blog/content/post/2013-12-16-big-sigh-of-relief.md

   - University

 ---
-I was freaking out because lol I look like shit and I&#8217;m unprepared for this exam and I didn&#8217;t want senpai to witness all of this.
-It was a biiiig relief to know that he wasn&#8217;t there.
+I was freaking out because lol I look like shit and I'm unprepared for this exam and I didn't want senpai to witness all of this.
+It was a biiiig relief to know that he wasn't there.
 I could write my exam in peace and not worry about looking like an idiot in front of him!
-Downside is that I wished I saw him at least one more time before the new year. :( I need to figure out when Chinese New Year is next year I&#8217;ll have to give him his chocolates then. :) He&#8217;s so cute. :(
+Downside is that I wished I saw him at least one more time before the new year. :( I need to figure out when Chinese New Year is next year I'll have to give him his chocolates then. :) He's so cute. :(

 # University